How Many Miles to Babylon? (novel): Reception

 When re-reviewing the novel in 2011, Philip Womack described the novel as "slim but emotionally hefty."
 For Womack, it's a poignant retelling of how the First World War erased lines of class, and its emotional toil: "Johnston's novel conveys both the insanity of war and the poignancy of unspoken tenderness."

 Film, TV or theatrical adaptations

-In 1982 it was adapted for television by the BBC, starring Daniel Day-Lewis as Alec and Christopher Fairbank as Jerry.
+In 1982, it was adapted for television by the BBC, starring Daniel Day-Lewis as Alec and Christopher Fairbank as Jerry.

-In 2005 the actor and director Alan Stanford adapted the novel for stage and it was produced by Second Age Theatre Company and directed by David Parnell.
-The play has been performed several times subsequently.
+In 2005, the actor and director Alan Stanford adapted the novel for the stage.
+Second Age Theatre Company produced it and was directed by David Parnell.
+Subsequently, the play has been performed several times.

 The book featured as the Book at Bedtime on BBC Radio 4 in April 2013.